Get loud and proud with the fam at these inclusive and all-ages Pride Toronto events.

 While this event will have adult-centric themes later in the evening, it launches with a family-friendly Indigenous-led opening celebration, complete with 2-spirit drummers, hoop and shawl dancers and an opening prayer by an elder.

-Bonus: The event is hosted by the legendary Canadian Drag Icon Priyanka with DJing by THE famous Rebecca Black!
+Bonus: The event is hosted by the legendary Bob the Drag Queen, from RuPaul’s Drag Race!

 Shop 200+ stalls operated by local vendors and indie shops, hit up the Food Zone for eats both adventurous and picky-eater-friendly, and get creative at the Art Zone’s Paint With Pride event, which hosts mural-making and youth workshops.